U.S. scrambles to clear egg exports to bird flu-hit Korea

 On Dec.
 26, the average price for a dozen large white U.S. eggs was $1.17, down from a high of $2.88 in August 2015, according to market data firm Urner Barry.

-"Current conditions in the U.S. are definitely a motivating factor to get this thing done," Brian Moscogiuri, an Urner Barry analyst, said about U.S. efforts to ship eggs to South Korea.
+"Current conditions in the U.S. are definitely a motivating factor to get this thing done," Brian Moscogiuri, an Urner Barry egg analyst, said about U.S. efforts to start shipments to South Korea.

-In South Korea, the average retail price for 30 eggs has risen nearly 25 percent to 6,781 won ($5.68) since the outbreak began on Nov.
-18. That is the highest price in more than three years, according to state-run Korea Agro-Fisheries & Food Trade Corp.

 If South Korea begins importing U.S. eggs, its residents may need to adjust to a different appearance of the food staple.